Weight Management Blood Test Panel, Women

-Estradiol - Estrogen is a group of hormones primarily responsible for the development of female sex organs and secondary sex characteristics.
+Estradiol - Estrogen is a group of hormones primarily responsible for developing female sex organs and secondary sex characteristics.
 There are three main estrogen fractions: estrone (E1), estradiol (E2), and estriol (E3).
-Estradiol (E2) is produced in women mainly in the ovary.
+Estradiol (E2) is produced in women, mainly in the ovary.
 In men, the testes and adrenal glands are the principal source of estradiol.
-In women, normal levels of estradiol provide for proper ovulation, conception, and pregnancy, in addition to promoting healthy bone structure and regulating cholesterol levels.
+In women, normal estradiol levels provide for proper ovulation, conception, and pregnancy, in addition to promoting healthy bone structure and regulating cholesterol levels.

-A C-reactive protein (CRP), high sensitivity, Cardiac test is a blood test that measures the amount of a protein called C-reactive protein in your blood.
-C-reactive protein measures general levels of inflammation in your body.
-High levels of CRP are caused by infections and many long-term diseases.
+C-Reactive Protein (CRP) Blood Test, High Sensitivity - is a blood test that measures the amount of a protein called C-reactive protein in the blood.
+C-reactive protein measures general levels of inflammation in the body.
+Infections and many long-term diseases cause high levels of CRP.
 But a CRP test cannot show where the inflammation is located or what is causing it.
-Other tests are needed to find the cause and location of the inflammation.
+So other tests are needed to find the cause and location of the inflammation.

-TSH - Used to diagnose a thyroid disorder in a person with symptoms, screen newborns for an underactive thyroid, monitor thyroid replacement therapy in people with hypothyroidism, diagnose and monitor female infertility problems, help evaluate the function of the pituitary gland (occasionally), and screen adults for thyroid disorders, although expert opinions vary on who can benefit from screening and at what age to begin.
+Thyroid-stimulating Hormone (TSH) - is used to diagnose a thyroid disorder in a person with symptoms, screen newborns for an underactive thyroid, monitor thyroid replacement therapy in people with hypothyroidism, diagnose and monitor female infertility problems, help evaluate the function of the pituitary gland (occasionally) and screen adults for thyroid disorders.
+However, expert opinions vary on who can benefit from screening and at what age to begin.

-Thyroxine T4 (Free, Direct) This test is used to evaluate thyroid function in individuals who may have protein abnormalities that could affect total T4 levels.
-It is used to evaluate thyroid function and monitor replacement and suppressive therapy.
+Thyroxine T4 (Free, Direct) - is used to evaluate thyroid function in individuals who may have protein abnormalities that could affect total T4 levels.
+In addition, it is used to assess thyroid function and monitor replacement and suppressive therapy.

-Tri-iodothyronine T3 Free - T3 normally represents only approximately 5% of the thyroid hormone and like thyroxine is almost entirely bound to the carrier proteins, with only 0.25% of the total being in the free state.
-Measurement of free T-3 is of value in confirming the diagnosis of hyperthyroidism, when an elevated free or total thyroxine level is found.
-Abnormal total and free tri-iodothyronine concentrations can appear in T3 toxicosis, in the presence of normal thyroxine levels.
+Tri-iodothyronine T3 Free - T3 typically represents only approximately 5% of the thyroid hormone and, like thyroxine, is almost entirely bound to the carrier proteins, with only 0.25% of the total being in the free state.
+Therefore, the measurement of free T-3 is of value in confirming the diagnosis of hyperthyroidism when an elevated free or total thyroxine level is found.
+Abnormal total and free tri-iodothyronine concentrations can appear in T3 toxicosis in normal thyroxine levels.
 Free T3 levels are not affected by carrier protein variation.

-Homocysteine is an amino acid found normally in the body.
+Homocysteine - is an amino acid found normally in the body.
 Its metabolism is linked to that of several vitamins, especially folic acid, B6, and B12, and deficiencies of those vitamins may cause elevated levels of homocysteine.
-Recent studies have suggested that people who have elevated homocysteine levels have a much greater risk of heart attack or stroke than those with average levels.
-Increased concentrations of homocysteine have been associated with an increased tendency to form in appropriate blood clots.
-When this happens it can lead to heart attack, strokes, and blood vessel blockages in any part of the body.
+Recent studies have suggested that people with high homocysteine levels have a much greater risk of heart attack or stroke than those with average levels.
+In addition, increased homocysteine concentrations have been associated with an increased tendency to form appropriate blood clots.
+This can lead to heart attack, strokes, and blood vessel blockages in any part of the body.